What Is Dedupe Software?

 Mistake 1: Evaluating with Clean Sample Data

-Vendors provide demo datasets that showcase their matching engine's strengths.
-Your data is different: inconsistent formats, missing fields, multilingual names, legacy system artifacts.
-Always test dedupe software against a representative sample of your actual production data, including its messiest segments.
-A tool that scores 98% accuracy on the vendor's sample and 72% on your data is not a 98%-accurate tool.
+Vendors provide demo datasets that showcase their engine's strengths, but your data is different: inconsistent formats, missing fields, multilingual names, and legacy artifacts.
+Always test against a representative sample of your actual production data, including its messiest segments, because a tool that scores 98 percent on the vendor sample and 72 percent on your data is not a 98 percent tool.

 Mistake 2: Ignoring Survivorship Complexity

-Many evaluations focus entirely on match accuracy and ignore what happens after the match.
-If the tool cannot handle field-level survivorship rules, conditional logic ("use this source for financial data, that source for contact data"), and exception handling for conflicting values, the merge process will either lose data or require extensive manual intervention.
+Many evaluations focus on match accuracy and ignore what happens after the match.
+If the tool cannot handle field-level survivorship, conditional logic, and exception handling for conflicting values, the merge process will either lose data or require extensive manual intervention.

 Mistake 3: Choosing Cloud When Compliance Requires On-Premise

-Cloud-hosted deduplication tools require that your data leave your network.
-For organizations subject to HIPAA, GDPR data residency requirements, or internal data governance policies that prohibit third-party data transfers, this disqualifies cloud-only platforms regardless of their matching capabilities.
-Evaluate deployment model as a pass/fail criterion before evaluating features.
+Cloud-hosted tools require that your data leave your network.
+For organizations subject to HIPAA, GDPR data residency requirements, or internal governance policies that prohibit third-party data transfers, that disqualifies cloud-only platforms regardless of matching capability, so evaluate deployment model as a pass-or-fail criterion before evaluating features.

 What Are the Different Types of Record Deduplication?

-Record-level deduplication is not a single operation.
-The type of deduplication you need depends on whether you are cleaning within a single system, linking across systems, or maintaining ongoing data quality.
-The table below defines each type and its primary use case.
+Record-level deduplication is not a single operation, and the type you need depends on whether you are cleaning within one system, linking across systems, or maintaining ongoing quality.
+Platform-level data deduplication software usually supports several of the modes in the table below.

-Most enterprise environments require a combination of batch and incremental deduplication.
-The initial batch run cleans the historical backlog.
-Incremental runs maintain quality going forward.
-Real-time deduplication at the point of data entry is the highest-maturity approach, preventing duplicates from ever entering the system.
-MatchLogic supports all three modes through its API-driven architecture and configurable scheduling.
+Most enterprise environments combine batch and incremental deduplication: the initial batch run clears the historical backlog, and incremental runs maintain quality going forward.
+Real-time deduplication at the point of entry is the highest-maturity approach, preventing duplicates from ever entering the system.

 Frequently Asked Questions